analogdevicesinc/ai8x-synthesis/README.md

 #### TensorBoard

 TensorBoard is built into `train.py`.
-When enabled using `--enable-tensorboard`, it provides a local web server that can be started before, during, or after training and it picks up all data that is written to the `logs/` directory.
+When enabled using `--enable-tensorboard`, it provides a local web server that can be started before, during, or after training, and it picks up all data that is written to the `logs/` directory.

 For classification models, TensorBoard supports the optional `--param-hist` and `--embedding` command line arguments. `--embedding` randomly selects up to 100 data points from the last batch of each verification epoch.
 These can be viewed in the “projector” tab in TensorBoard.